AbieSafdie171/cs670/doc.md

 ## The CalCOFI Dataset

-[comment]: <d> (You must provide background on the dataset or datasets you worked with, such as who created it, why, how it was collected, for what purpose it was collected, what attributes are included, what representation decisions were made and how that affects the data, etc.)

 The CalCOFI (California Cooperative Oceanic Fisheries Investigations) dataset tracks oceanic data off the coast of California.
 It is jointly managed by NOAA’s Fisheries Service, the California Department of Fish & Wildlife, and various academic institutions. (https://calcofi.org/data/oceanographic-data/bottle-database/)

 The data is retrieved via bottle samples dropped at various depths at different oceanic locations.
 These samples retrieve data on many different indicators of ocean health.
 For example, CO2 measurements, pH levels, nutrient densities (e.g. phostphate, nitrite, ammonium, etc), ocean temperatures, oxygen saturations, and plankton levels.